 We will build your claim, submit it to the insurance company, and begin the negotiation process with the insurer.
 In most cases, we can obtain a fair settlement offer without having to file a lawsuit.
 However, if the insurance company will not negotiate in good faith, we will be prepared to move forward with legal action if necessary.

 We handle all the details, leaving you free to focus on your health and recovery.
 For a no-obligation case review, contact the Law Offices of Anidjar & Levine serving Port St. Lucie today at 1-800-747-3733.

 Complete a Free Case Evaluation form now

-If you or a loved one was involved in a distracted driving crash, contact the Law Offices of Anidjar & Levine at 1-800-747-3733 for a free consultation.
+If you or a loved one sustained severe injuries in a distracted driving accident, contact the Law Offices of Anidjar & Levine to explore your options.
+Our dedicated legal team will take the time to meet with you – at no cost – to answer your questions and explain your options for filing a claim or lawsuit.